open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/amazon-cognito-sso/docker.md

 ## 1. Create an .env file

-Create an `openmetadata.env` file and add the following contents as an example.
+Create an `openmetadata_cognito.env` file and add the following contents as an example.
 Use the information generated when setting up the account in the previous steps.

 ```bash